prakash-shekhar/notes/history/immigrationcorruption.md

 ### Skyscrapers
 - Architects could make larger buildings because:
-- - The development of internal steel skeletons to bear the weight.
+  - The development of internal steel skeletons to bear the weight.
+  - The invention of elevators